 Pursuant to state law, school personnel are required to report any suspected cases of child abuse or neglect to the Department of Social Services.
-Refer to school district procedures to follow at school when a representative of the Department of Social Services wishes to interview a student who is an alleged victim of child abuse or neglect.
+Procedures followed at school when a representative of the Department of Social Services wishes to interview a student who is an alleged victim of child abuse or neglect are provided in Board Regulation KLG-R.